Spokane Public Facilities District: District History

 After several attempts to replace the Spokane Coliseum, the Spokane Public Facilities District was created in 1989 by the Washington State Legislature by virtue of RCW 36.100.
 The Legislature appropriated $500,000 to the District to commence operations.

 The District is a municipal corporation.
 It is an independent taxing authority and a taxing district as defined in the state Constitution.
 The boundaries are coextensive with the boundaries of Spokane County.
 As defined by the Legislature, the SPFD was authorized to "acquire, construct, own and operate sports and entertainment facilities with contiguous parking facilities."
 It has a five person Board of Directors.
 Two directors are appointed by the City of Spokane, two are appointed by Spokane County, and one is appointed by the other directors.

+Facilities

-The District manages and maintains the Spokane Veterans Memorial Arena, Spokane Convention Center and First Interstate Center for the Arts.
+The District manages and maintains the Spokane Arena, Spokane Convention Center, the First Interstate Center for the Arts, The Podium, and ONE Spokane Stadium.

 Spokane Veterans Memorial Arena

 In the spring of 1990, the District Board published a Request for Qualifications (RFQ) for an economic feasibility/market analysis.
 Laventhol & Horwath (now Price Waterhouse) was hired to help determine the type, size and location of a new facility to replace the Coliseum.
 David Petersen of L & H conducted over 40 interviews with local area elected officials, user groups, citizens and promoters as part of this study.
 Nine sites were evaluated for possible location of a new facility.

 The Board subsequently voted unanimously to accept the recommendations of the Laventhol & Horwath study, as follows: